chjackson/survextrap/README.md

 * Estimates and credible intervals for survival, hazard, mean and restricted mean survival can easily be extracted from the fitted model.

-### Methods details
+### Technical details of the methods

-See the vignette
+See `vignette("methods")`

-### How to use it
+### Examples of how to use it

-See the vignette
+See `vignette("examples")`

 ## Development

 The package is in active development.
-It can currently fit a large range of useful models, but it is not finished.
+It can currently fit a large range of useful models, but it is not finished and is subject to be changed without warning.

 Major things to do are: